Cbaharav/carmel-updates/docs/helita.rst

 Pre-requisites
 --------------
 To make use of helita **you need a Fortran compiler** (`GFortran <https://gcc.gnu.org/wiki/GFortran>`_ is recommended), because some modules are compiled from Fortran.
-In addition, before attempting to install helita you need the following:
+Before attempting to install helita, you also need the following:

 * `Python (2.7.x, 3.4.x or later) <https://www.python.org>`_
 * `Astropy <http://www.astropy.org>`_
 * `NumPy <http://www.numpy.org>`_
 * `SciPy <https://www.scipy.org>`_

-In addition, the following packages are also recommended to take advantage of all the features:
+In addition, the following packages are recommended to take advantage of all the features:

 * `Matplotlib <https://matplotlib.org>`_
 * `h5py <http://www.h5py.org>`_